 Modafinil is a mild dopamine reuptake inhibitor, which means it works in the brain in a similar way to cocaine, although much less powerful.
 This can increase wakefulness and treat sleep issues like narcolepsy and hypersomnia.
 It can help ease some of the symptoms of stimulant withdrawal.

 For patients with particularly bad tremors or shaking symptoms, anticonvulsants like vigabatrin and topiramate may be prescribed.
-They are primarily used to treat epilepsy and seizures.
+They are primarily used to treat epilepsy and seizures, but they can calm down the nervous system in a way that can be helpful in treating some withdrawal symptoms.

 Learn More About Addiction Recovery Options